bespoke-silicon-group/accelerator-debugger/README.md

 * `traceback`: Given a point in simulation where some traced signal is 'x', find the last point in simulation where no signals were 'x'.
 Since signals in `Memory` modules are set to 'x' by default, they are ignored for `traceback`.

+As a note, to use `step` or `where` the `--binary` flag needs to be used.
+For where to include assembly listings, `spike-dasm` needs to be on the $PATH.

 ### Stretch things to add
 - [ ] When instantiating module, SW dev can decide what signals to include